JohnnyD1776/JohnnyD1776/README.md

 👀 My interests include Coding, Tech, AI, Small Business Enterprise, Skiing, and spending time with my family.

-😄 Pronouns: He/Him
+😄 Pronouns: British Dev Dude

 ⚡ Fun fact: My first computer was an Intel 80386 33Mhz DX with 4MB of RAM, housed in a cardboard box.
-I once spent £80 for an extra 4MB of RAM just to play Doom.
+I once spent £80 for an extra 4MB of RAM just to play Doom. `Config.sys` and `autoexec.bat` anyone?

 Checkout one of my apps on the app store:
 [PoeticÁI - An AI poetry app built using ChatGPT API](https://apps.apple.com/us/app/poeticái/id6445949096)